WGLab/icages/doc/user-guide/download.md

 cpanm LWP
 ```

-- Install other dependencies for iCAGES.
-First, ANNOVAR.
+- Install the first dependency for iCAGES, ANNOVAR.
 Please visit [ANNOVAR](http://www.openbioinformatics.org/annovar/annovar_download.html) website and download it.
 If your current direcotry is icages-0.1, then please move annovar/ directory to ./bin diretory
 ```
 mv path-to-annovar/annovar/ ./bin/
 ```

-- DGIdb.
+- Install the second dependency for iCAGES, DGIdb.
 If your current directory is icages-0.1, then please create a directory under ./bin directory and name it DGIdb.Please visit [DGIdb](http://dgidb.genome.wustl.edu/) to read about it and download download the corresponding perl script from [here](wget https://raw.github.com/genome/dgi-db/master/files/perl_example.pl) to ./bin/DGIdb directory

 ```
 mkdir ./bin/DGIdb